gian-hancock/config/autokey/README.md

 # Keybindings for Linux
 Autokey configuration for my Linux keybindings.
-The configuration is provided in the `data` directory. `generate_config.sh` is the script used to generate the files configuration files.
+The configuration is provided in the `data` directory. `generate_config.sh` is the script used to generate the configuration files.

 # Usage
 Copy the contents of the `data` directory into `~/.config/autokey/data/`.
 You may create a subdirectory with a name of your choosing for the data if you wish.